kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 You can apply quality-of-service traffic shaping to a pod and effectively limit its available bandwidth.
 Ingress traffic (to the pod) is handled by shaping queued packets to effectively handle data.
-To limit the bandwidth on a pod: write an object definition JSON file, and specify the data traffic speed using `kubernetes.io/ingress-bandwidth` annotation.
+To limit the bandwidth on a pod, write an object definition JSON file and specify the data traffic speed using `kubernetes.io/ingress-bandwidth` annotation.
 The unit used for specifying ingress rate is bits per second, as a [Quantity](/docs/reference/kubernetes-api/common-definitions/quantity/).
 For example, `10M` means 10 megabits per second.